premail/premail/README.md

 │   ├── cleanTemp
 │   ├── cleanGen
 │   ├── buildStyles
+│   ├── formatTemplates
 │   ├── buildTemplates
 │   ├── buildHTML
 │   ├── buildText
 │   └── cleanTemp
 ├─┬ watch            Watch both design and template files and rebuild (formatted, with comments) as necessary.
 │ └─┬ <parallel>
 │   ├── watchStyles
 │   ├── watchHTML
 │   └── watchText
 ├─┬ clean            Remove all generated and temporary files from the current design or email.
 │ └─┬ <parallel>
 │   ├── cleanTemp
 │   └── cleanGen
 ├── buildStyles      Build CSS files from Sass files in the "theme" folder.
 ├── buildTemplates   Build MJML templates from Handlebars templates.
 ├── buildHTML        Build HTML files from MJML templates.
 ├── buildText        Generate a plain-text version of the email.
 ├── watchStyles      Watch Sass and rebuild CSS files on changes.
 ├── watchHTML        Watch templates and rebuild HTML files on changes.
 ├── watchText        Watch rendered HTML file and rebuild plain-text version on changes.
+├── formatTemplates  Format MJML templates with Prettier.
 ├── cleanTemp        Remove temporary files from the current design or email.
 ├── cleanGen         Remove generated files from the current design or email.
 └── listTemplates    List all templates that will be processed.
 Useful for debugging.
 ```
 <!-- --><!-- /markdown-exec -->
 <!-- prettier-ignore-end -->